seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **PUBLIUS**
 No, my good lord; but Pluto sends you word,
 If you will have Revenge from hell, you shall:
-Marry, for Justice, she is so employ’d,
+Marry, for Justice, she is so employ'd,
 He thinks, with Jove in heaven, or somewhere else,
 So that perforce you must needs stay a time.

 **TITUS ANDRONICUS**
 He doth me wrong to feed me with delays.
-I’ll dive into the burning lake below,
+I'll dive into the burning lake below,
 And pull her out of Acheron by the heels.
 Marcus, we are but shrubs, no cedars we
-No big-boned men framed of the Cyclops’ size;
+No big-boned men framed of the Cyclops' size;
 But metal, Marcus, steel to the very back,
 Yet wrung with wrongs more than our backs can bear:
-And, sith there’s no justice in earth nor hell,
+And, sith there's no justice in earth nor hell,
 We will solicit heaven and move the gods
 To send down Justice for to wreak our wrongs.
 Come, to this gear.
 You are a good archer, Marcus;

 *He gives them the arrows*

-‘Ad Jovem,’ that’s for you: here, ‘Ad Apollinem:’
+'Ad Jovem,' that's for you: here, 'Ad Apollinem:'
-‘Ad Martem,’ that’s for myself:
+'Ad Martem,' that's for myself:
 Here, boy, to Pallas: here, to Mercury:
 To Saturn, Caius, not to Saturnine;
 You were as good to shoot against the wind.
 To it, boy!
 Marcus, loose when I bid.
 Of my word, I have written to effect;
-There’s not a god left unsolicited.
+There's not a god left unsolicited.

 **MARCUS ANDRONICUS**
 Kinsmen, shoot all your shafts into the court: